 Through Beekeeper, they have a place for friendly competition, recognition and helped management increase team sales performance and drive sales of particular promo items as well.

 What About Unions?

-Outlined in the Fairplay Rules, managers can add clear language that employees should not use Beekeeper outside of working hours.
+Outlined in the Fairplay Rules, managers can add clear language that employees should not use Beekeeper on their cell phones outside of working hours.
 By making the Fairplay Rules explicit, managers can set clear boundaries on how Beekeeper is to be used by employees.
 It should be noted that Fairplay Rules do not trump labor laws and are not legally binding.
 They are simply a way for managers to communicate how they want employees to use the app.

 Give your team the tools they need to successfully communicate at work.
 By implementing a cell phone policy for the modern workplace, you can give your team the resources they need to work together and help your business thrive.